 You’ve spent time designing your t-shirts and money printing them the next step is to sell them or get them featured on a cool blog or fashion website and to do that you need some cool looking images to promote your t-shirt designs.
 This part of the process is too often over looked by designers and for creative people this is a huge mistake.

 The way you present your t-shirt design or brand online is a massive part of engaging potential customers or t-shirt bloggers.
 It is your first impression, and you only get one shot at one of those.
 The Internet is a great resource for marketing your brand with loads of t-shirt bloggers and social media sites, like Pinterest, which are perfect for showcasing your t-shirts designs.

 Before you jump on the computer in a pinning frenzy, stop.
 Take time to think about the best way to showcase your designs.
 How do you want your tees to be seen?
-The way you promote your t-shirt designs should directly mirror the brand image and style.
+The way you go about marketing t-shirts from your latest collection should directly mirror the brand image and style.
 If you take a flick through the look-books of successful t-shirt brands the style and tone of the images goes further than just a picture of a t-shirt.
 They are selling a lifestyle, an image, and you need to too.
 The best brands and t-shirt designers have a clear idea of themselves and market directly to their captive audience through their promotional t-shirt images.

 #1 – Promotional Videos